Pratham4644/Pratham4644/README.md

   - ML model to classify facial expressions using OpenCV

 ## 🏅 Achievements
-- Selected for National-Level AI + IoT Project Representation
+- Selected for University-Level AI + IoT Project Representation
 - Built 4 full-scale projects independently
 - Recognized for leadership and problem-solving at ADCET
+- Member of GDGC in web development

 ---